-- the memory area where the access is performed to and/or - the operation to be performed. - FDP\ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: evaluate the corresponding permission control information before the access so that accesses to be denied can not be utilised by the subject attempting to perform the operation. - FDP\ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - FDP\ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none. - Dependencies: FDP\ACC.1 Subset access control
+infineon SLE66CX126PE and Derivatives Public Security Target FDP_ACF.1.3 The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none .
+FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following additional rules: none.
+Dependencies: FDP_ACC.1 Subset access control FMT_MSA.3 Static attribute initialisation

-The TOE shall meet the requirement "Static attribute initialisation (FMT\MSA.3)" as specified below.
+The TOE shall meet the requirement "Static attribute initialisation (FMT_MSA.3)" as specified below.

 FMT_MSA.3 Static attribute initialisation Hierarchical to: No other components.
-FMT_MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined default values for security attributes that are used to enforce the SFP.
-FMT_MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy $\dot{s}$ enforced and the necessary access is therefore allowed) to specify alternative initial values to override the default values when an object or information is created.
-Dependencies: FMT_MSA.1 Management of security attributes FMT_SMR.1 Security roles
+FMT MSA.3.1 The TSF shall enforce the Memory Access Control Policy to provide well defined6 default values for security attributes that are used to enforce the SFP.
+FMT MSA.3.2 The TSF shall allow any subject (provided that the Memory Access Control Policy is enforced and the necessary access is therefore allowed)7 to specify alternative initial values to override the default values when an object or information is created.
+Dependencies: FMT_MSA.1 Management of security attributes FMT SMR.1 Security roles

-The TOE shall meet the requirement "Management of security attributes (FMT\MSA.1)" as specified below:
+The TOE shall meet the requirement "Management of security attributes (FMT_MSA.1)" as specified below: